wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-datasource.md

 ## What you'll build

-A **data service** provides a Web service interface to access data that is stored in relational databases, CSV files, Microsoft Excel sheets, Google spreadsheets, and more.
+A **data service** provides a web service interface to access data that is stored in various datasources.
 The following sections describe how you can use WSO2 Integration Studio to work with data services' artifacts.

+!!!
+Tip
+    Note that this feature is currently supported in WSO2 Integration Studio for relational datasources and CSV files.

 ## Let's get started!